dadegrande99/AlignmentFreeSequence-to-Graph/README.md

 Docker is a platform that allows you to automate the deployment, scaling, and management of applications using containerization.
 In this project, we provide a Dockerfile and a docker-compose.yml file that you can use to build a Docker image of the application and run it as a Docker container.

+- *There are some problems with running the interface, you should run the interface without docker*

 Here are the steps to use this project with Docker:

 1. **Build the Docker image**